apuroop-apz/Docker-Project/dockerProject.md

 ONBUILD | Registers a build instruction to an image and this is triggered when another image is built by using this image as its base image.

 ## Create a docker image 'lamp_pma_tpch'
+There are three main steps to create a docker image '**lamp_pma_tpch**'.

+Create a Dockerfile > Create a folder 'essentials' > Build the docker image
 ### Create a Dockerfile

 In linux, Open the terminal.
 Gain the root privileges.